 Changes in the brain as a result of Parkinson’s disease can cause changes in gait, which refers to the way a person walks.
-People may take small, shuffling steps or experience freezing when they cannot move their feet at all.
+People may take small, shuffling steps, or experience freezing when they are unable to move their feet.

 Changes in the brain that occur with Parkinson’s disease can cause loss of coordination and affect the ability to take smooth and purposeful steps.
 Some people experience slowing in their gait.
 Their arms may not swing as much or at all when they walk.

 Up to 50% of people with Parkinson’s disease experience freezing.
 This is a gait in Parkinson’s disease, which causes the feet to feel as if they are stuck in place.
 However, the torso may still be able to move forward, which can lead to falls.